Mixing Text and Image in SwiftUI

 .environment(\.sizeCategory, .extraExtraExtraLarge)

-• Use fixedSize to prevent the tag view from responding to dynamic types on its own.
-The text size in the TagView is entirely controlled by TitleWithOverlay.
+• Use fixedSize to prevent the label view from responding to dynamic type changes.
+The size of text within the label view, TagView, is completely controlled by TitleWithOverlay.

 Swift